ivpn/ivpn.net/src/content/pages/setup/windows-10-ipsec-with-ikev2.md

 layout: setup
 platform: windows
 ---
-# Windows 10 IPSec with IKEv2 Setup Guide
+# IPSec with IKEv2 setup guide for Windows 10

 This guide will help you set up an IPSec connection using IKEv2